florianeinfalt/nukeuuid/docs/source/getting_started.rst

     kw = {'': 'fca7201e-b53d-4918-9ab0-bb4ec5590f3c',
           'utility': '5f2d525d-3e00-4bc5-88c4-794ad87f5699'}

-To create and set the UUID attributes on a node, type:
+To create and set the UUID attributes on a node (or a list of nodes), type:

 .. code-block:: python